 It’s a little patch of seedlings needing some compassionate and caring community gardeners.

 I’m not going to write everything off.
-The stakeholders involved have still done an ok job.
-Not great, it’s ok given the complexity.
+The stakeholders involved have still done a good job given the complexity.
 But I don’t believe we should settle for that.

 I’ll premise this with the fact the delays we all might have witnessed came during the convergence of many crises.
 Not least is COVID-19.